nuclearfurnace/blockcert/specification/blockcert-overview.md

 ### Abstract

 Many MOOC (_massive open online course_) providers offer certifications on the completion of courses that they offer.
-For learners, this represents a way for them to prove that they've taken and completed a course, or courses.
-As employers increasingly find themselves receptive to considering experience coming from MOOCs, there is no decentralized-yet-authentic method for a third party, like a prospective employer, to verify that a candidate has received the certifications they claim to.
+For learners, this represents a way to prove that they've taken and completed a course, or courses.
+As employers increasingly find themselves receptive to considering experience coming from MOOCs, there is no decentralized-yet-provable method for a third party, like a prospective employer, to verify that a candidate has received the certifications they claim to.

-BlockCert is an open specification that, with low-cost Bitcoin transactions, stores learner certifications on the Bitcoin blockchain -- a decentralized ledger with attractive security and integrity properties -- which can be introspected by anyone.
-Utilizing the concept of Bitcoin addresses -- addresses are derived from private keys, so having the private key is tantamount to proving you "own" the address -- we can demonstrate that a MOOC provider, and other parties involved in a MOOC, have agreed that a learner has passed a course.
-Third parties are then able to find these transactions on the blockchain and verify, for themselves, that the learner in fact passed the course.
+BlockCert is an open specification that, with low-cost Bitcoin transactions, stores a record of learner certifications on the Bitcoin blockchain -- a decentralized ledger with attractive security and integrity properties -- which can be inspected by anyone.
+Utilizing the concept of Bitcoin addresses -- where addresses are derived from private keys, and thus having the private key is tantamount to proving you "own" the address -- we can demonstrate that a MOOC provider, and other parties involved in a MOOC, have agreed that a learner has passed a course.
+Third parties are then able to find these transactions on the blockchain and verify, for themselves, that the learner has in fact passed the course.

 ### Key Concepts